iangreenleaf/node-tumblrbot/Readme.md

 If `process.env.HUBOT_TUMBLR_API_KEY` is present, you're automatically authenticated.
 Sweet!

+For many requests, it's enough for this to be the OAuth Consumer Key for your app - no need to go through the whole authorization process.

 ## Helpful Hubot ##

 Hubot will log errors if a request fails.